adamzr2000/unitree-go1-digital-twin/scenarios/README.md

 ## What is this?

-This repository contains different deployment configurations for the Unitree Go1 Digital Twin service using either `Docker Swarm` or `Kubernetes` orchestration platforms.
+This repository contains different deployment configurations for the Unitree Go1 Digital Twin service using either `Docker Swarm` or `Kubernetes` container orchestration platforms.